There are a number of FAQ about the Scan N Cut. This post will cover some that I have uncovered.

 More experienced users of Canvas Workspace may manage by memory where all the functions and buttons are located in the software.

 My recommendation to any new users out there is DON’T, we need to save your sanity and keep your frustration levels low.
+You will have a little more success on a tablet as the screen size is bigger.

 Is there an App for Brother Canvas Workspace?